githubtraining/training-manual/docs/app_plan_an_event.md

 #### 4. Check the technology

-Any time there's technology involved, there's a good reason to have a plan B. Make sure the space can accomodate the number of people you expect to come, as well as their technology.
-Some quetions to ask while choosing a space could be:
+Any time there's technology involved, there's a good reason to have a plan B. Make sure the space can accommodate the number of people you expect to come, as well as their technology.
+Some questions to ask while choosing a space could be:

 - Will a microphone be necessary in the space?
 - Is there a projector in the room, and does it connect to the main presenter's computer?